 Trump tower opens in Vancouver but the welcome isn't warm

-This Jan.
-20, 2017 photo shows the still-under-construction Trump International Hotel and Tower in Vancouver, British Columbia, Canada.
-The 69-story tower has drawn praise for its s... .
+In this Oct.
+5, 2016 photo, a man wearing an oversized Donald Trump head protests outside the still under construction Trump International Hotel and Tower, during demonstration in Vancouver, British Columbia, Canada.
+The 69-story tower has drawn praise for its sleek, twisting design.

 Comments